 Visit Queen Maeve’s Cairn on top of Knocknarea Mountain.
 Enjoy some of the most wonderful scenic views when you walk up Knocknarea, bring a stone for Maeve as it’s said to bring good luck.
 Nearby Strandhill is a must visit too.
 You’ll be spoilt for choice with food here, The Venue for lunch or dinner, Shells – a lovely seaside cafe or Mammy Johnson’s if ice cream is your thing.
 Also Voya Seaweed baths is a must do too.

 Of course I had to include a photo of Benbulben.
 This is Ireland’s answer to ‘Table Mountain’ and as I drive into Sligo town it comforts me to see the sight of this beautiful mountain.
-I’m sad to say I’ve never climbed it but hope to one day.
-I can recommend the Gortarowey Looped Walk though around the base of it.
+You can climb it, and I’ve climbed with Northwest Adventure Tours, you can read about that here.
+If you are looking for a gentler walk, I can recommend the Gortarowey Looped Walk though around the base of it.

 It was hard to keep this post to just ten photos but hopefully this might inspire you to visit some of these places or maybe encourage those of you who might not have thought of Sligo as a holiday destination to think again.